 This limited edition series of 12 utilizes the copperplate photogravure printing process.

-This now rare photography book encompasses Baxter’s over 12-year project by the same name, produced by Baxter for the 2012 centennial of Arizona’s statehood.
+This first edition, now rare photography book, encompasses Baxter’s over 12-year project by the same name, produced by Baxter for the 2012 centennial of Arizona’s statehood.
 The book features photographs Baxter made of ranchers and their families, who have been operating in the state for at least 100 years.
 Visit the shop here to purchase.

 More about Scott T. Baxter